krixik-ai/python-client/J-comments 2 - Pipelining Test List - 1.1.14.md

 - File is fine, but name is a single character
 - File is fine, but name includes Chinese and accented Latin Characters
 - File is fine, but name is impossibly long

+lol don't even know what to say autism at its best probably unnecessary

+look if someone puts in a goofy path taht doesn't exist they

 P2.10 - CREATEPIPELINE CONFIG_PATH YAML VALIDITY TESTS [RANDOMIZE BETWEEN .YML AND .YAML]
 - Yaml is re-extensioned from other sort of file